learn-co-students/ruby-objects-has-many-lab-online-web-sp-000/README.md

 Build the methods `some_song.artist_name` and `some_post.author_name` that return the names of the artist and author of the given song and post respectively.

 These methods should use, or extend, the has many/belongs to relationship you're building out.
 If a song has an artist, you can call: `some_song.artist` and return an actual instance of the `Artist` class.
 Since every artist has a name, `some_song.artist.name` should return the name of a the `Artist` instance associated with the given song.
-You're `#artist_name` method should utilize this relationship.
+Your `#artist_name` method should utilize this relationship.

 **Note:** We like our code to be robust, i.e. not easily breakable.
 Make sure your `#artist_name` and `#author_name` methods will not break if the given song or post does not have an artist or author.
 In this case, your methods should return `nil`.